Kamaaina

 No analysis available

-One remark directly describes the building as having a high owner-occupancy, which is strong evidence that many units are owner-occupied.
-No exact percentage is provided, so I cannot convert this into a precise numeric value without guessing.
+One remark directly says the building has 'a high owner-occupancy,' which is strong evidence that many units are owner-occupied.
+No exact percentage is given, so the result is kept as the qualitative description rather than a numeric estimate.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.